surf-eds/one-button-compute/README.md

 * The workflow, the directory with input files is downloaded from a remote storage server
 * The directory with output files is uploaded to a remote storage server

-The remote storage server can be WebDAV or S3.
+The remote storage server can be WebDAV or S3 or Swift.

 * The WebDAV server used for production is BeeHub (https://www.beehub.nl)
 * The WebDAV server used for local development can be the Docker container `nlesc/xenon-webdav` (https://hub.docker.com/r/nlesc/xenon-webdav/)
-* The S3 server used for production is a Openstack Swift (http://swift.openstack.org) instance
 * The S3 server used for local development is Minio (https://minio.io) instance, Minio is a single user S3 compliant server
+* The Swift server used for production is a Openstack Swift (http://swift.openstack.org) instance

 # Requirements

 * Python2
 * Docker
 * Read/write access to a remote storage server.
-Can be a WebDAV or S3 server.
+Can be a WebDAV or S3 or Swift server/account.

 # Install